Annual membership is voluntary.

 Provide your mailing address and we will mail you a tax receipt for making a charitable donation.
 Thank you!

 Zero Waste Initiative at Pender Islands Fall Fair

-Eight years ago, the Pender Island Recycling Society (PIRS) partnered with the Pender Islands Fall Fair organizing committee to launch a Zero Waste Fall Fair Initiative.
+Nine years ago, the Pender Island Recycling Society (PIRS) partnered with the Pender Islands Fall Fair organizing committee to launch a Zero Waste Fall Fair Initiative.
 Collection stations with bins for recycling, composting and garbage were, and continue to be, strategically placed on the fairgrounds.
 Recycling depot staff and board members assist fairgoers with properly disposing of their recycling and compost, reducing garbage to a minimum.
 Recyclables are recycled, compostables are composted in a trench adjacent to the fairgrounds, and garbage is transported to landfill.

 The volume of garbage collected at the Fall Fair has fallen by over 80% since the start of the Zero Waste Initiative.

 For the last two years, several Fall Fair food vendors have participated in garbage reduction efforts by serving their food items in, or on, china plates or fully compostable paper service products.
 Another step in the right direction!

 In 2019, our Compost/Recycle/Garbage Stations collected only 1/5 bag of garbage, an incredible result for such a large community event!